fgardavaud/ProtoEnhance/README.md

 ## protocols database sample

-A protocol database is avaible in this repo called `service_mod_data.7z`.
+A protocol database is available in this repo called `service_mod_data.7z`.
 To activate it, you just have to decompress it.

 -----